Facebook expands ad service for app developers

-SAN FRANCISCO (Reuters) - Facebook Inc is expanding an advertising service aimed at developers of smartphone and tablet apps, the social network’s latest move to bolster its fast-growing mobile business.
+SAN FRANCISCO, Oct 1 (Reuters) - Facebook Inc is expanding an advertising service aimed at developers of smartphone and tablet apps, the social network’s latest move to bolster its fast-growing mobile business.

 Facebook’s so-called mobile app ads - which allow companies to promote their mobile apps to Facebook’s 1.15 billion users - will include new capabilities designed to boost the amount of time that consumers use the third-party apps, the company said on Tuesday.